Chalarangelo/30-seconds-of-code/snippets/pluralize.md

 If `num` is greater than `1` returns the plural form of the given string, else return the singular form.

-Check if `num` is positive.
+Check if `num` is greater than `0`.
 Throw an appropriate `Error` if not, return the appropriate string otherwise.
 Omit the third argument, `items`, to use a default plural form same as `item` suffixed with a single `'s'`.

 ```js